Welcome to Infinite Anthologies (Draft About Page)

 The main focus of IA is on stories that were originally serialised in Australian newspapers between 1901 and 1939.
 Thanks to the Australian Newspaper Fiction database 'To Be Continued' (TBC) it was possible to locate details of several Vintage Science Fiction Stories.
 Using various methods and tools used in Digital Humanities, including my own method of keyclouds, as well as creating an Automated Popular English Fiction Genre Classification System (APEFGCS), I was able to find a lot more in the TBC database.

-While the main focus of the thesis is 1901-1939, to fill in various gaps in Australian vintage science fiction history, I will also add so far the first Australian science fiction story along with some select stories from the 1800s.
+While the main focus of the thesis is 1901-1939, to fill in various gaps in Australian vintage science fiction history, I have added the first (so far determined) Australian science fiction story, along with some select stories from the 1800s.

 So, with all parts assembled, edited and available in an easy to read, downloadable and printable format, Infinite Anthologies is currently the only place on Earth where you'll find a complete version of several of these vintage science fiction stories from Australian newspapers.